Skip to main content

 Lauderdale County, AL market data

-Lauderdale County, AL's median home value is $226K, up 3.4% over the past year.
-Homes here sell in a median 57 days.
-Its PropertyIQ Score of 23 sits below the state average of 50, marking a market positioned to lag its state over the next three years.
+Lauderdale County, AL's median home value is $233K, up 7.0% over the past year.
+Homes here sell in a median 62 days.
+Its PropertyIQ Score of 58 sits right around the state average of 50.

 PropertyIQ provides county-level market intelligence for Lauderdale County, AL — going deeper than metro-area averages to reveal local demand dynamics.
 By tracking Zillow home-value momentum alongside Realtor.com market-flow signals — median days on market and the share of listings with price cuts — at the county level, PropertyIQ predicts which markets within AL are positioned to outperform.

 Southeastern counties combine affordability with economic diversification from manufacturing and logistics.
 County-level PropertyIQ scores reveal which specific areas within this fast-growing region are positioned to outperform.
-Within the Southeast, Lauderdale County, AL's PropertyIQ Score of 23 runs below the Southeast norm.
+Within the Southeast, Lauderdale County, AL's PropertyIQ Score of 58 tracks near the Southeast norm.

 Use PropertyIQ's analytics tools to evaluate Lauderdale County, AL alongside other investment opportunities.
 The interactive map, county rankings, and AI-generated reports provide comprehensive market intelligence at the county level.